samtay/samtay.github.io/_posts/2020-05-30-refactoring-adventures.md

 ### Type Synonyms
 Good type synonyms can do wonders for readability, particularly for type constructors with common or canonical parameters.
-Consider the the noise of all the `Question [] Markdown` types you've seen in this post thus far.
+Consider the noise of all the `Question [] Markdown` types you've seen in this post thus far.
 I suppose now is a good time as any to explain the need for such a
 parameterization: the `Question` datatype is defined as